-To assemble the mushroom toasts, slice fresh white French or Italian bread into thick slices.
+To assemble Mushroom Toast with Poached Egg and Arugula, slice fresh white French or Italian bread into thick slices.
 Lightly butter both sides and give them a light grill on each side.

 Top with a generous amount of the mushroom mixture, a warm poached egg, then a handful of fresh arugula.